-It is critical for the health and safety of the operator and those around them the saw is correctly maintained.
+It is critical for the health and safety of the operator and those around them that the saw is correctly maintained.

-Before conducting any maintenance, make sure the motor is turned off and disconnected from any power source.

-It is important that the saw is clean and dry to prevent any injury whilst handling that saw and its components.
-Below is the recommended minimum maintenance schedule.
+Before conducting any maintenance, make sure the motor is turned off and disconnected from any power source; and the saw is clean and dry to prevent any injury whilst handling that saw and its components.

 Frequency Every After First 3 6 Year

 Use Month Months Months OR

 Item OR OR OR 300 Hrs

 20 Hrs 50 Hrs 100 Hrs

-Carriago whools Clean •
+Clean •

 Carriage wheels Replace •

 Clean Saw •

 Belts Check • • •

-Replace •
+Delts Replace •

 Blade Alignment Check •

 Arm Boarings Check •

 Arm Bearings Grease •